surajkrice/surajkrice/README.md

 - 👀 I’m interested in making business idea into product.
-- 🌱 I’m currently learning MERN Stack.
+- 🌱 I’m currently Exploring MERN Stack.
 - 💞️ looking for organization where i can contribute as Software Developer.
 - 📫 Connect with Me ...